sateesh2020/sateesh2020/README.md

 ## I'm a Husband, Father, and Developer!
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to watch cartoons
+- ⚡ Fun fact: I love watching cartoons and playing video games

 ### Connect with me: